learn-co-curriculum/careers-online-presence-github/README.md

 #### 8. Focus on Project Structure and Organization
-- In regards to architecture and design, make sure it easy to figure out where to go in the project to locate the various functional areas and layers.
+- In regards to architecture and design, make sure it is easy to figure out where to go in the project to locate the various functional areas and layers.
 - Use relevant and well known design patterns/file structure (don’t go out on a crazy limb).